 The Wabash Valley Juried Exhibition remains one of the Museum’s most popular events, attracting a diverse array of artists and patrons alike.
 Because of this, it is safe to say Dr. Albert and Ms. Dodge achieved their goal of furthering the support and interest in Midwestern art.

-All artists residing in Indiana, Illinois, Kentucky, Michigan, and Ohio are invited to submit works for consideration.
-If you are interested in participating in the Wabash Valley Juried Exhibition, please click the links below to view and download printable pdf versions of the prospectus and entry form, or call the Swope to request a packet by mail.
+If you are interested in participating in the Wabash Valley Juried Exhibition, please click the links below to view and download printable pdf versions of the prospectus and entry form.
 Online submission information is included in the prospectus.

 The Wabash Valley Exhibition presents opportunities not just for artists, but for art collectors and benefactors as well.
 Benefactors and collectors may participate and support our regional artists by sponsoring honorary jurors awards or by purchasing from the show as a purchase award.
 If you are interested in either of these options for this year’s exhibition, please call the Swope to receive an award sponsorship form.